Poprad: Sport

 1999 European Youth Olympic Winter Days, 2017 IIHF World U18 Championships and 1999 Winter Universiade.
-Every year the ice hockey Tatra Cup is held.
+Every year, the ice hockey Tatra Cup is held.
 There was also an unsuccessful bid to host the 2006 Winter Olympics.

-There are many football stadiums in Poprad, however the main one is NTC Poprad, home of FK Poprad founded in 1906 and the Slovakia national youth teams.
+There are many football stadiums in Poprad; however, the main one is NTC Poprad, home of FK Poprad, founded in 1906 and the Slovakia national youth teams.

 The local women's basketball club is Basketbalová Akadémia Mládeže Poprad (BAMP).
 Their matches are played in Aréna Poprad.
-The arena also was one of the venues at the 2017 editions of the FIVB Volleyball World League.
+The arena was also one of the venues at the 2017 editions of the FIVB Volleyball World League.

 Education

-The city's system of primary education consists of 12 public schools, and one religious primary school, enrolling in total 5,464 pupils.
+The city's system of primary education consists of 12 public schools and one religious primary school, enrolling in total of 5,464 pupils.
 Secondary education is represented by four grammar schools with 1,800 students, three specialized high schools with 1,566 students, and four vocational schools with 2,045 students (data as of 2007).

+The city also hosted the 3rd International Biology Olympiad in 1993.

 Transport

 Poprad is a gateway to the High Tatra mountain range, which is a popular tourist destination.
 The city lies on the main road (E 50) and railway connecting western and eastern Slovakia.

 Poprad-Tatry railway station links Poprad with other major destinations on Slovakia's standard gauge rail network, and with the mountains via the metre gauge Tatra Electric Railway.
-The direct trains SuperCity Pendolino connects Poprad with Prague.
+The direct trains SuperCity Pendolino connect Poprad with Prague.

 International Poprad–Tatry Airport from 1938, is an airport with the highest elevation in Central Europe.
 It also offers scheduled flights to London.